Eamon-Rooney/eamon-vue/README.md

 # eamon-vue json fix
-Updated API sampledata.json to use "lastTenVoltageReadings" instead of "lastTenVoltgageReadings" i.e. request for API to update Backend for correct spelling
+Updated API sampledata.json to use "lastTenVoltageReadings" instead of "lastTenVoltgageReadings" i.e. request for API to update Backend for correct spelling (remove the extra "g")